 (obtained during re-admission): Positive for MRSA

 (initiated during re-admission) Ceftriaxone; vancomycin added on day 3 of re-admission following urine culture results and clinical deterioration of the patient

 Decision making based on T2Bacteria Panel Result

 T2Bacteria and blood cultures were obtained for infectious workup during the patient’s initial admission.
-T2Bacteria results were not reported as this case was part of an observational study.
+T2Bacteria sepsis test results were not reported as this case was part of an observational study.
 Antibiotics were not administered and the patient was discharged after a nine-day hospitalization.
 Less than 24 hours later, the patient was re-admitted with acute respiratory failure and sepsis secondary to suspected UTI and was found to have S. aureus in urine and nasal PCR positive for MRSA.
 If the T2Bacteria Panel had been performed and the result reported immediately after collection, it could have prompted the physician to target therapy 11 days sooner and potentially avoid readmission.